tesamarosan96-cmd/astro-blog-starter-template/src/content/blog/second-post.md

 Operating Costs: The company formation process is only €149 for an entrepreneur or €199 for an LLC, and the virtual address is €400 euros a year or €35 per month!

 Housing: You must maintain a local address; rentals typically €300-€1500 per month.
+Remote areas in Belgrade are about €250-550 for an apartment.
 Old town location in the center of Belgrade is about €400 for a studio, €500 for a 1.5 room apartment, and €800 for a 2.0 or 3.0 room apartment.
 High-end locations like Belgrade Waterfront or Belville are about €800 euros per month for a studio, €1200 for a 1.5 room apartment, and €1500 for a 2.0 or 3.0 room apartment with a garage.